 It looks great casually, but there’s just something missing in the design.
 For one, it doesn’t have a pocket square slot absolutely killing fashion potential both in terms of being formal or casual, but it also has a slightly weird button positioning making it look a lot less formal.
 But speaking of buttons, they are actually a lot more convenient than on a typical blazer.

 Is the Ministry of Supply Kinetic Blazer worth it as far as styling goes?
 Not always.
 I recommend it casually but not formally.
-The lack of a pocket square is the big issue.
-And it just doesn’t just look like a blazer that can be fully worn with suit trousers at a wedding for instance.
+The lack of a pocket square is a big issue.
+And it just doesn’t just look like a blazer that can be fully worn with suit trousers at a wedding, for instance.

 It’s Super Stretchy and Great for All Kinds of Weather Conditions!